wp-plugins/portfolio-slideshow/readme.txt

 == Changelog ==

+1.2.0

+* Fixed slideshow overlap with page content in some themes.
+* Updated to the latest version of Mike Alsup's Cycle script (1.99).
+* Updated to jQuery 1.6.1 as default.

 1.1.9

 * Changed source order of scripts & CSS for better performance in IE
 * Added checks to ensure this plugin and the Pro version don't conflict if they're both installed at the same time.

 1.1.8